useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 kind of the hidden heroes of R packages.
 But, if you're just a user, you wouldn't really care about them.

-**Nick**:

-**I feel like I don't appreciate Rcpp as much as I should, because I've never written C++ code outside of R, and when I did do it, I had to run a function on pairs of values in matrices, it wasn’t very complex, and it kind of "just worked".
+**Nick: I feel like I don't appreciate Rcpp as much as I should, because I've never written C++ code outside of R, and when I did do it, I had to run a function on pairs of values in matrices, it wasn’t very complex, and it kind of "just worked".
 I feel like the elegance of everything that was going on was really what stunned me, because it was too easy.**

-Thomas:

-It just shows the greatness of the team around Rcpp.
+Thomas: It just shows the greatness of the team around Rcpp.
 I have not had any formal programming training at all.
 So, the fact that I can get in and get comfortable, at least writing rudimentary C++ code, and go "that didn't feel so bad, let’s dive in a bit deeper".
 That's a huge win for a